 — confusion as to the index range of an algorithm, such as: beginning an algorithm at 1 when the underlying structure is indexed from 0; beginning an algorithm at 0 when the underlying structure is indexed from 1 (or another start point); using the length of a structure as its bound instead of the sentinel values;

-— failing to allow for storage of a sentinel value, such as the NUL string terminator that is used in the C and C++ programming languages.
+— failing to allow for storage of a sentinel value, such as the NUL string terminator that is used in the C programming language, ISO/IEC 9899[21], and C++ programming language, ISO/IEC 14882[24].

 These issues arise from mistakes in mapping the design into a particular language, in moving between languages (such as between languages where all arrays start at 0 and other languages where arrays start at 1), and when exchanging data between languages with different default array bounds.